Why Your AI, Data Science Project Has Stalled

 Issue #4: A Lack of Transparency on AI and Data Science Problems and Limitations

-Companies are hiding their problems with AI and data science, and only reporting on the positive outcomes.
+Companies are hiding their problems with AI and data science and only reporting on the positive outcomes.
 This is creating a situation where only the promises of the benefits of AI are being communicated.
-And the reality of these projects is challenging to find, which is something we cover in the article The Next Big Thing in AI is to Excuse AI Failures.
+And the reality of these projects is challenging to find, which we cover in the article The Next Big Thing in AI is to Excuse AI Failures.

 For example, one can find failures with AI, such as the following that we found.